ArduPilot/ardupilot_wiki/dev/source/docs/opendroneid.rst

 .. note:: this may not be legal in some jurisdictions in actual use, but the OpenDroneID module firmware will reject this assignment with a suitable build option set in its firmware for those jurisdictions.
 This allows testing on PCs without a GPS attached to determine operator location.

-- Make sure the autopilot serial port that the module is attached is setup for 57.6K and MAVLink2
+- Make sure the autopilot serial port that the module is attached is setup for 57.6K and MAVLink2 if using serial interconnect.
+If using DroneCAN, then make sure the CAN parameters are enabled appropriately.
 - Run the 'script remoteid.scr' command to load the script...you should see it announce that it has loaded the OpenDroneID module and other commands in the console
 - Set the following params: